mue/docs/docs/faq.md

 Q: How do I uninstall Mue?

 A: Simply right click the Mue icon on your browser and click uninstall.
-You can also visit the Firefox Add-ons page or the Chrome Web Store page where you got Mue from and click the remove button.
+You can also visit the store page where you got Mue from and click the remove button.